We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-An epidermoid cyst is a bump that starts in the top layer of skin, and a pilar cyst starts near a hair follicle.
-Both of these cysts contain cells inside a membrane that produce and secrete a thick sludge of keratin.
+An epidermoid cyst is a bump that starts in your top layer of skin, and a pilar cyst starts near a hair follicle.
+Both cysts contain cells inside a membrane.
+They produce and secrete a thick sludge of keratin.

-Sebaceous cysts fill up with sebum and can become infected.
-If you have a sebaceous cyst problem, different treatments are available depending on your needs and your physician’s approaches.
+Sebaceous cysts fill up with sebum and can develop infections.
+If you have a sebaceous cyst condition, different treatments are available depending on your needs and your doctor’s approaches.

-Do make an appointment with your doctor if you notice discharge from your belly button.
-It could be a sign of infection.
-Also call your doctor if you have other signs of infection, including:
+Make an appointment with your doctor if you notice a discharge from your belly button, though.
+It could be a symptom of infection.

 The sample will go to a lab, where a technician will check it under a microscope or perform other sample testing to see what components are in the discharge.

 For an infection

-- Soak a cotton ball in a mixture of antimicrobial hand soap and warm water, and gently wash your belly button with it.
+- Soak a cotton ball in a mixture of antimicrobial soap and warm water, and gently wash your belly button with it.
 Try to keep the area clean and dry at all times.

-For a sebaceous cyst
+For a cyst